Science & Technology Award Americas

 Selection and Judging

-From the total number of nominations received, four candidates will be selected for the final judging round that will take place on Tuesday, 21 August 2018 at the Fall American Chemical Society (ACS) National Meeting in Boston (MA), US.
-These four candidates will be invited to present their research results in a short lecture during a special DSM - ACS POLY Symposium to be held at this ACS Meeting.
-A judging committee comprising members from the DSM and ACS POLY community will select the winner at the commencement of the symposium.
+From the total number of nominations received, four candidates will be selected for the final judging round that will take place during the American Chemical Society (ACS) national meeting, from 25-28 August 2019, in San Diego, California, USA.
+These four candidates will be invited to present their research results in a short lecture during a special DSM – ACS POLY Symposium.
+A judging committee comprising members from DSM and ACS POLY will select and announce the winner at a special award ceremony during the ACS national meeting.

-- A graphical abstract (defined by POLY) of the candidate’s lecture topic.
+- A graphical abstract of the candidate’s lecture topic.

-- Copies of key publications (maximum 3) in full length (not including supplementary files).
+- Copies of key publications (max. three) in full length (not including supplementary files).

 - The candidate’s complete curriculum vitae, including (expected) date of PhD defense.